 Make a hole in the center of the pot with your fingertip.
 Insert the pup in the hole, then firm potting mix gently around the stem.
 Water lightly.

 Create a miniature greenhouse by covering the pot with a clear plastic bag.
 You can also use a clean plastic milk jug with the “spout” end cut off.
 Place the pot in bright, indirect light.
 Make sure the pup is protected from drafts or heating vents.

 Water lightly as needed, using lukewarm water, to keep the potting mix lightly moist but never soggy.
-Feed the pup once every week, using a using a mixture of ¼ teaspoon of balanced, water-soluble fertilizer in 1 gallon of water.
+Feed the pup once every week, using a mixture of ¼ teaspoon of balanced, water-soluble fertilizer in one gallon of water.
 Always water the pup before applying fertilizer.

 Open the bag or remove the cover occasionally to provide fresh air.
 This is especially important if you notice condensation inside the plastic.
 Remove the plastic cover for a short period after four weeks, then gradually increase the time every day until the pup is no longer protected by the greenhouse environment.